selfup/scnnr/README.md

 Do not provide any keywords and scnnr will return all given filepaths matching given extensions.

 If no extensions are given, all filepaths will be returned in the scanned directory.
+This will walk all dirs!

 ### Single Keyword